 Delivery boxes make good snack pantries for yourself, but they can also be great gifts for all your vegan friends and family members.
 Some of these boxes include snacks that are so good anyone will love them, even if their diet includes some animal-derived ingredients.
 Get the reviews you need to make an informed decision on which boxes are right for you and the people you love so you can avoid the gamble of shelling out money on an untested product.

 Happy Belly Box Review

 The Happy Belly Box delivers 4-6 vegan, gluten-free, non-GMO, minimally processed foods for a low monthly price.
 Does it deliver on its lofty promises?
+We’ll review the monthly delivery and the products that arrive so you can assess whether the Happy Belly Box is a good choice for your lifestyle.
+What is it that sets the Happy Belly Box apart?
 Let’s find out.

 Vegan Cuts Review

 You can indulge your vegan snack food cravings and indulge in some healthy goodies with the Vegan Cuts box.
 This award-winning box focuses on 100% vegan snack foods and can include everything from high-end vegan chocolates to nut-based coffee creamers and snack chips made from protein-packed beans.
 It puts a wholesome spin on the foods we love to eat but often feels guilty consuming.
 The focus on vegan nutrition on display in this box means that guilt can go out the window—but is it worth your money?
 Check out our review to see what we think of the value this creative subscription box offers.